prividentity/PrivateIdentity-Oldd/Private-ID-Pricing.md

   * Voice Validation DNN
   * Voice Augmentation
   * Voice Embedding DNN
-  * Voice Encrypted Match DNN
+  * 1:n Speaker Identification DNN

-Your cost would be $2.80, or $0.00400/enrollment.
-This is calculated by multiplying 700 enrolled persons by four Tier_1 units, or (700 enrollments x 4 billable units x $0.00100).
+Your cost would be $2.80, or $0.004/enrollment.
+This is calculated by multiplying 700 enrolled persons by four Tier 1 billable units, or (700 enrollments x 4 billable units x $0.00100).

 ### Example 2
 If your application enrolled 1000 voices on the 15th day of a month with 30 days, the FHE Metadata Storage cost for those 1000 voice enrollments in a one-month period would be $0.50, or $.0005/enrollment/month.
-The cost is calculated by multiplying (15 days x 1000 voice enrollments x $0.001/month), and then dividing the product by 30 days.
+The cost is calculated by multiplying 15 days x 1000 voice enrollments x 1 billable unit, and then dividing the product by 30 days (15 days x 1000 voice enrollments x $0.001/month/30 days).

 Invoices are rounded up to the next penny once at the end of each billing cycle.